BarathChandranC/PikaBot-RL/README.md

 ## Motivations for the Project

-The goal is to build a bot for the online game **Pokemon Showdown** using reinforcement learning methods such as:
+The goal was to build a bot for the online game **Pokemon Showdown** using reinforcement learning methods such as:

 1. DDQN
 2. PPO